hdShang/arxiv-daily/docs/cs-CL/2025-08-12/papers/250808761v1-devnous-an-llm-based-multi-agent-system-for-grounding-it-project-man.md

 ---
 layout: default
-title: DevNous: An LLM-Based Multi-Agent System for Grounding IT Project Management in Unstructured Conversation
+title: "DevNous: An LLM-Based Multi-Agent System for Grounding IT Project Management in Unstructured Conversation"
 ---

 # DevNous: An LLM-Based Multi-Agent System for Grounding IT Project Management in Unstructured Conversation